angry-pixel-studio/angry-pixel-engine/bundles/angry-pixel/README.md

 ### Create a System

 Once we have created our component, we will need a system that executes the business logic.
-Extending the base class GameSystem, we will create our MoveAndBounceSystem, which, using the EntityManager, obtains all the entities that have the MoveAndBounce component, and executes the business logic necessary for the entity to move by bouncing on the edges of the screen:
+Extending the base class `GameSystem`, we will create our `MoveAndBounceSystem`, which, using the `EntityManager`, obtains all the entities that have the `MoveAndBounce` component, and executes the business logic necessary for the entity to move by bouncing on the edges of the screen:

 ```typescript
 import { GameSystem, Transform } from "angry-pixel";